seanblanchfield/blog/current/_posts/2022-03-28-realtime-pip-cameras-on-tv-with-home-assistant.md

 adb shell appops set nl.rogro82.pipup SYSTEM_ALERT_WINDOW allow

 ```

+Before you can test it, you need to start PiPup on your TV, so that it's running in the background.

 You can now confirm that it is working by using cURL to post a command to the app's REST API.
 Put this example payload (copied from the original docs) into a file `post.json`:
 ``` json